ncmreynolds/espBoilerplate/README.md

 Including the library pulls in the right versions of other libraries for the different ESP variants and just gets on with it for you.

-Because I often want real time clock available in my projects it also pulls in libraries for connecting to an NTP server, but this can be prevented if you like.

 All of this is just a very verbose implementation of code no smarter than the usual example Wi-Fi code and various Wi-Fi diagnostic methods but that's kind of the point.
 You can just replace yawnsome stuff like...

 ```